Home >

-One was a candle maker and the other was a soap maker.
-One came from England and the other came from Ireland and they both met in Cincinnati, a destination that neither set out for.
+One was a candle maker and the other a soap maker.
+One came from England, the other from Ireland, and they both met in Cincinnati, a destination that neither could have imagined.

 In time, both men began dating girls that turned out to be sisters: Olivia and Elizabeth Norris.
 It was during this courting period that the 2 men first met and it was their father-in-law that first suggested that the two men might form a business partnership making candles and soap.

-In 1837, in fact, on Halloween in 1837, they signed the formal partnership agreement and pledge to each contribute a little over $3500 each to the enterprise.
+In 1837, in fact, on Halloween in 1837, they signed the formal partnership agreement and made a pledge to each other to contribute a little over $3500 each to form the new enterprise.
+At the time, the United States was on the verge of a major financial crises that would last a full six years.
+Bank failures ushered in the greatest economic decline in the country to date.

 The Moon and Stars first began appearing in the 1850s as the unofficial trademark of Procter & Gamble.
 Wharf hands used the symbol to distinguish boxes of Star Candles.
 By the 1860s, the Moon and Stars appeared on all Company products and correspondence.
 Once a staple of the Company's product line, candles declined in popularity with the invention of the electric light bulb and the Company discontinued candle manufacturing in the 1920s.